BIGJRA/BIGJRA.github.io/reborn.md

 |**Cryogonal**     |4  |                  |   |                  |   |
 |**Snorunt**       |4  |                  |   |                  |   |

-Without Surf we can't really do much here other than catch some Water and Ice-type Pokemon, so head back out onto Route 2.
+Without Surf we can't really do much here other than catch some Water and Ice type Pokemon, so head back out onto Route 2.

 Make your way back to the platform with the trees, and get onto the stairs in the bottom right corner.
 Hop your way onto the platform containing a hiker and pick up the hidden *Guard Spec.* and *Full Heal*.
 Climb the stairs, beat the clown, and pick up another hidden *Guard Spec.*